-It is now legal to construct a garden suite with a permit in Saanich.
+It is legal to construct a garden suite with a permit in Saanich.
 They are permitted on most single family residential (RS-zoned) properties inside the Sewer Service Area.
-Properties in the Broadmead area have pre-existing covenants on title that do not permit garden suites.
+Note: Properties in the Broadmead area have pre-existing private covenants on title that do not permit garden suites.

 To be eligible for a garden suite, a residential lot must meet the following basic eligibility criteria:

-- The lot must be in the Garden Suite Area (Sewer Service Area) [PDF - 1 MB]
+- Be in the Garden Suite Area (Sewer Service Area)

-- The lot must be a minimum width of 12 m
+- Be a minimum width of 12 m

 - The principal building on the lot must be a single family dwelling